CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 The **_Architecture Diagram_** given above explains the high-level design of the App.
 Given below is a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/manager/MainApp.java).
-It is responsible for,
+It is responsible for:
-* At app launch: Initializing the components in the correct sequence, and connects them up with each other.
+* At app launch: Initializing the components in the correct sequence, and connecting them up with each other, and
-* At shut down: Shutting down the components and invokes cleanup method where necessary.
+* At shut down: Shutting down the components and invoking cleanup method where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.